 Blush - Rose Pink or Soft Plum

 Eye Makeup - Warm Nude Shades

 Lips - Coral or Hot Pink

 Eye Makeup - Soft Cool Plum or Gray Shades

 Blush - Rose Pink

-Lips - Rose Pink or Blue-Red
+Lips - True Pink or Pink-Red

 Eye Makeup - Warm Browns or Bronze Shades